 It’s tough to shake things up with calls to action.
 Most offer the same things: “Download Now,” “Get Access,” or “Contact Us.”

-“Contact Us” is vague, but a free proposal is concrete.
+“Contact Us” is vague, but a free marketing plan is concrete.

 4. HotJar